About the Pulmonary and Critical Care Medicine Fellowship Program

 Pulmonary Rotation Descriptions

-Pulmonary Consults (VCUHS and McGuire VAMC)
+Pulmonary Consults (VCUHS and VAMC)

 The consult service both at VCU and the VA consists of a PCCM faculty and fellow as well as IM interns, residents and M4 students.
-The consult team sees all of the inpatient consults, performs inpatient and outpatient bronchoscopies, and interpret pulmonary function tests.
+The consult team sees all of the inpatient consults, performs inpatient and outpatient bronchoscopies, and interprets pulmonary function tests.
 The patients present with a broad range of both acute and chronic pulmonary medicine, ranging from typical breath and butter pulmonary medicine to the more complex, unusual cases typical of an advanced academic medical center.
 Our large referral base, safety net hospital status, and multiple solid organ and cellular/bone marrow transplant programs combine to provide a robust experience.
-The pulmonary consult service at the VA is also responsible for a large variety of complex, advance interventional pulmonary procedures.
+The pulmonary consult service at the VA is also responsible for a large variety of complex, advanced interventional pulmonary procedures.
 The consult service is covered by the ICU team nights and weekends.

 Interventional Pulmonary (VCUHS)